File handling

 FileList validator

-Section titled “FileList validator”Alternatively, you can implement the AsyncFileListValidator
+Section titled “FileList validator”Alternatively, you can implement the AsyncFileListValidator interface for your validator.

 This validator runs right after the user selects files,